Kristen Stewart Keeps Girlfriend News Open With Stella Maxwell, But ‘Twilight’ Star Rejects Donald Trump Twitter Message About Robert Pattinson

 Kristen Stewart has had a difficult dating life in Hollywood, but things are easing up.
-When she was going through hard times with Robert Pattinson, right after all three of Twilight movies debuted, she even got flak from the current president Donald Trump, who used his infamous Twitter to write his opinions about another couple’s relationship.
+When she was going through hard times with Robert Pattinson, right after all three of Twilight movies debuted, she even got flak from the current President Donald Trump, who used his infamous Twitter to write his opinions about another couple’s relationship.

 With or without Donald Trump weighing on her romantic affairs, the 26-year-old Hollywood star is keeping her head high and doing things her way with her current girlfriend Stella Maxwell.